kingston-hackSpace/All-about_LEDs/Addressable_LED_strips.md

 Powering LED strips can be dangerous if done incorrectly.

-Using the wrong voltage (V) or insufficient wiring for the required current (A) can damage components, cause overheating, and create a fire hazard.
+Using the wrong voltage (V) or current (A) can damage components, cause overheating, and create a fire hazard.

 **Correct powering is crucial.**